-In 2025, Autoridade da Concorrência (AdC) will keep its focus on vigorous enforcement of competition law and on promoting competition in the markets, to enhance consumers welfare.
+In 2025, the Portuguese Competition Authority (Autoridade da Concorrência, AdC) will keep its focus on the vigorous enforcement of competition law and on promoting competition in the market, to enhance consumer welfare.

-By pursuing its mission, AdC will contribute to address the current societal challenges, such as the so-called twin green and digital transition.
+By pursuing its mission, the AdC will contribute to address the current societal challenges, such as the so-called twin green and digital transition.

 Furthermore, and following a set of influent reports on European competitiveness (e.g., the Draghi Report and the Letta Report, or the European Commission report on "Protecting Competition in a changing world"), the AdC will contribute to promoting economic growth, investment and innovation, including by means of advocacy, aiming at removing barriers to entry and expansion in several sectors of the domestic economy.
-This last aspect is particularly important as it becomes clear that the design of industrial policies must incorporate competition principles.
+This latter is particularly important in times where it becomes evident that the design of industrial policies must incorporate competition principles.

-2025 will be a year marked by important developments on competition policy within the European Union, specifically as regards ongoing legislative reviews and the implementation of more recent legal instruments, such as the Digital Markets Act (DMA) and the Foreign Subsidies Regulation (FSR), which will also be reflected in the activities of the AdC.
+2025 will be a year marked by important developments on competition policy within the European Union, namely in what concerns ongoing legislative reviews and the implementation of more recent legal instruments, such as the Digital Markets Act (DMA) and the Foreign Subsidies Regulation (FSR), which will also be reflected in the activity of the AdC.
 At the same time, the AdC will continue to follow the ongoing discussion regarding the European Commission guidelines on exclusionary abusive practices.

-Within this context, the priorities of competition policy for 2025 will be summarised as follows:
+Within this context, the priorities of competition policy for 2025 can be summarised as follows: